Even as the CFC raises less, data suggests that promotion still helps many charities in the CFC

 Sometimes a charity can raise less in the CFC but it’s rank can go up a lot.

 - For example, in 2017, the Alpha Kappa Alpha Educational Advancement Fund -- which has been in our guides for many years -- raised less money, as did nearly every CFC charity.
 However, it went down much less than the average national CFC charity, and its rank rose from #139 to #111.
 Had it gone down as much as the average charity, it would have raised about $18,000 less.
+(Since 2017, years in which it has continued to be part of our guides, it has continued to improve its ranking, up to #89 by 2019.

 - Another example involves the Heart Disease Research and Aid Fund.
 This charity came back into our guides in 2017.
 While it raised less in 2017, its rank went up from #345 to #268.
 The difference between how much the #345 charity raised in 2017 (American Jewish World Service) and how much the Heart Disease Fund raised (#268) was over $9,000.